carmineos/fivem-vstancer/README.md

 |[![Build status](https://ci.appveyor.com/api/projects/status/qialhqew9j0i9528/branch/master?svg=true)](https://ci.appveyor.com/project/carmineos/fivem-vstancer/branch/master) |[![Build status](https://ci.appveyor.com/api/projects/status/qialhqew9j0i9528/branch/development?svg=true)](https://ci.appveyor.com/project/carmineos/fivem-vstancer/branch/development)|

 ### Description
 An attempt to use the features from ikt's VStancer as resource for FiveM servers to synchronize the edited vehicles with all the players.
-It is built using FiveM API and FiveM port of NativeUI.
+It is built using FiveM API and MenuAPI.

 When a client edits a vehicle, it will be automatically synchronized with all the players.
 If a vehicle is reset to the default values it will stop from being synchronized.